alan-thomas-shaji/resume-builder-react/README.md

 # resume-builder 📃
-## A project made to impress the people at Impress.ai 🤖
 This web app aims to help you build a resume online for free!
 Check it out [here](http://alan-thomas-shaji.github.io/resume-builder-react/)
 # How to test ⚒️:
 ### 1. Clone the repo